lawwrites/book_to_screen/README.md

 4. How do fans engage with the books to film?
 Does one genre do better at satisfying fans than other?
 Or do fans hate when the genres are made?
 5. Who makes these film to screen adaptations?
 Agent, talent, agency?
 Authors?
 6. How big are the books or page count?
 7. How did anthologies impact the films?
+8. Which genres convert best from book to screen?
+9. Do award-winning books outperform in film ratings?

 # Steps to creating the project From Book to Screen ?